 In our pre-clinical studies to support a potential IND filing with the FDA, we tested a total of six homologs of MU1140 for certain compound characteristics, including but not limited to: drug activity (based on minimum inhibitory concentration or "MIC") equal or better than "standard of care" drugs against certain drug-resistant bacteria, safety, toxicity, stability, and manufacturability.
-The study specifically evaluated homolog efficacy in relation to survival, measurable amounts of Clostridium difficile ("C. diff") colony forming units, and toxin levels.
+An animal study specifically evaluated homolog efficacy in relation to survival, measurable amounts of Clostridium difficile ("C. diff") colony forming units, and toxin levels.
 Three homologs demonstrated promising results with one homolog, OG253 achieving a 100% survival rate throughout the entire study in contrast to an approximately 30% survival rate for the vancomycin positive control.

-We had selected a lead candidate, OG253, and we had a pre IND meeting with the FDA in November of 2015 regarding the pursuit of an IND on OG253.
-Following additional research and development on second generation lantibiotics, in August of 2016, we selected a second generation lantibiotic, OG716, for treatment of C. diff.
+Based on these early results, we selected a lead candidate, OG253, for which we had a pre IND meeting with the FDA in November of 2015 regarding the pursuit of an IND for OG253.
+Following additional research and development on second generation lantibiotics, in August of 2016, we opted to select a second generation lantibiotic, OG716, for treatment of C. diff as our new lead candidate.
 OG716 is a new, orally-active homolog, that has exhibited positive results in an animal model for potential treatment of C. diff.
-Generated from our MU1140 platform, this new lantibiotic showed promising efficacy in reducing clinically relevant C. diff. infections as measured by increased animal survival and decreased relapse as well as reduced production of C. diff. spores when compared to a vancomycin positive control.
+Generated from our MU1140 platform, this new lantibiotic showed promising efficacy in reducing clinically relevant C. diff infections as measured by increased animal survival and decreased relapse as well as reduced production of toxins A & B and C. diff spores when compared to a vancomycin positive control.

 The timing of the filing of an IND regarding OG716 is subject to our having sufficient available capital given all of our anticipated needs and expected requirements in connection with our ongoing research and development initiatives.
-While we were able to raise additional capital during the quarter ended June 30, 2016, we currently expect the IND for a first-in-human clinical study of OG716 to occur in 2017 as we continue to assess the promising properties of the homologs we have identified.
+While we were able to raise additional capital during the year ended December 31, 2017, we currently expect the IND for a first-in-human clinical study of OG716 to be filed with the FDA based on our ability to complete the requisite studies, contingent on sufficient funding.